 A number of recent studies suggest stress, when harnessed properly, can be beneficial to increasing workplace productivity but the key is the anxiety must be acute, meaning short bursts; rather than lasting for prolonged periods.
 A Berkeley study on rats, “found that significant, but brief stressful events caused stem cells in their brains to proliferate into new nerve cells that, when mature two weeks later, improved the rats’ mental performance.”
 Acute stress helps to “prime” the brain for better performance.
+But too much can be detrimental.
+This is why looking for a release is imperative.
+This could be going for a walk with your dogs, or even going for a joint!
+Although, thanks to the broad nature of dispensary supplies you can try other ways like using a vape.

 To be sure, repeated exposure to acute stress can be harmful to one’s productivity.
 People subjected to this form of ongoing repeated stress can suffer from post-traumatic stress disorder.
 Studies show the relationship between being productive and enduring stress follows a bell curve.
 This measurement is known as the Yerkes-Dodson Law, which states that stress can improve productivity but only to a point before it becomes harmful.